donker/gulp-dnn-manifest/README.md

 Specifically it will:

 1. Look for license.txt and releasenotes.txt in the "pathToSupplementaryFiles"
-2. Check the dlls in the bin folder (directly in the module's folder) and find the maximum DotNetNuke.dll dependency
+2. Check the dlls in the "pathToAssemblies" folder and find the maximum DotNetNuke.dll dependency
-3. Check the dlls in the bin folder and compile an assembly list with correct version numbers
+3. Check the dlls in the "pathToAssemblies" folder and compile an assembly list with correct version numbers
-4. Check the pathToScripts for SqlDataProvider files and add the scripts component
+4. Check the "pathToScripts" for SqlDataProvider files and add the scripts component

 ## License